snowflakedb/SnowAlert/docs/src/pages/start.rst

     docker run -it -p 8000:8000 --env-file snowalert-{account}.envs snowsec/snowalert-webui

-This container requires the runner's operational environment variables.
-It can also support server-side authentication with the runner's auth vars, but we suggest you leave those blank and authenticate via OAuth.
-This is a work in progress so please don't hesitate to ask your account manager or reach out to us with questions at snowalert@snowflake.com.
+This container may use the same environment variables as the runners to authenticate although we only recommend you do this when developing or running SnowAlert locally.
+When deploying to prod, please follow the instructions in :ref:`authentication`.

 .. note::